-This project aims to identify potential innovation pathways and assess the commercial feasibility for improving returns (defined as sustainable resource management, maximum catch utilisation and increased retention of value) to the Pacific Island countries (PICs) tuna sector and PIC economies more broadly, particularly small fishers, small to medium-sized fishing businesses and their communities.
+This project aimed to identify potential innovation pathways and assess the commercial feasibility for improving returns (defined as sustainable resource management, maximum catch utilisation and increased retention of value) to the Pacific Island countries (PICs) tuna sector and PIC economies more broadly, particularly small fishers, small to medium-sized fishing businesses and their communities.

 Tuna is a key driver of the region’s economic growth and coordinated efforts are already underway to maximise returns while ensuring tuna stocks are managed sustainably, taking into consideration social, economic and environmental factors.
 The type of research required as proposed under this project is a precursor to development projects and/or commercial ventures, with the overarching intent of addressing systemic barriers and focusing resources on the most promising opportunities.

-- Perform an assessment of commercial opportunities.
+- Assessed commercial opportunities.

-- Focus attention on the overarching systemic barriers and critical success factors, which have the greatest impact on hindering/enabling development of IIPOs in order to maximise the likelihood of success for development of IIPOs.
+- Focused attention on the overarching systemic barriers and critical success factors, which have the greatest impact on hindering/enabling development of IIPOs in order to maximise the likelihood of success for development of IIPOs.

 - Disseminated learnings and engage with stakeholders across all Pacific Island countries.